 - Annual Movie Day – If your company isn’t the type that believes in spending a ton of extra money or celebrating the holidays, it’s still nice to reward your hardworking staff with a company movie day (or many other activities would work).
 Matinees movies are less expensive than evening flicks and if you call in advance, you may even be able to work a group price with the theater’s management.
 Take your office to a movie and have a little lunch afterwards.
 The holiday spirit may not be strong at this type of festivity but the effort will still be appreciated and seen in the moral of your team.

 Be Honest – Be straight-up and explain to your office that you’re conserving finances this year and need to plan a cheap office party for the holidays.
 Depending on your relationship with them, you can explain that funds are being reserved for a future goals or tightened up because of a poor performance.
 If you’re honest with your staff, explain the problem and set them on a solution, great things can happen.
 This will help set grumbles aside and get them thinking of ideas to help.

-- Ask for Feedback – Create a company suggestion box and ask for ideas on the “Best Cheap Holiday Party Idea”.
+- Ask for Feedback – Create a company suggestion box or flowchart to ask for ideas on the “Best Cheap Holiday Party Idea”.
 You may be surprised to learn that your marketing guru is also a guitarist who will play for the party, your sales guy is a master baker and that everyone loves to sing karaoke.
 Get your crew involved and have a reward for the best suggestion.
 Just the process of involving everyone and using their feedback will set the stage for the spirit of the holidays.